MOBI-LA/bradley-tower/README.md

 It's important to keep the formatting/headers from the spreadsheet.
 You can grab a copy of the spreadsheet here and copy to your own Google Docs account.

-1) Go to the Google Sheets template
+1. Go to the Google Sheets template
-2) Make a copy to your own account
+2. Make a copy to your own account
-3) Select File - Publish to the Web, and copy the SheetID from the provided url (e.g. 1ZVxlgt9couygM7bzteI3YMX8OSE-jnfZAssTb8xUQ2Q)
+3. Select File - Publish to the Web, and copy the SheetID from the provided url (e.g. 1ZVxlgt9couygM7bzteI3YMX8OSE-jnfZAssTb8xUQ2Q)
-4) Paste that url in the header section of any dashboard you hope to create with the label (gdoc) (see more below)
+4. Paste that url in the header section of any dashboard you hope to create with the label (gdoc)

 Note: the icon column relies on the popular, open, and free icons from Linecons and Font Awesome.

+### Connecting the data to the dashboards

+The basic content structure of the site is two fold:

+1. Top sheet: This features all the key visualizations in one page on the homepage; as mentioned above, these are fairly custom visualizations that are stored in /_includes/viz to ensure easy recall from page to page.
+2. Dashboard pages: These pages rely on the Google Sheets integration and are stored in /_posts.
+To create a new page, simply duplicate an existing one and edit the file name, title, permalink, and **importantly the gdocs** field in the header.
+That will power the page.

 Please reach out to @abhinemani if you're interested in helping out or redeploying it.